qtopie/kong-workshop/README.md

 # kong-workshop

-*Workshop for playing or develop with kong locally.*
+*Workshop for playing or developing kong locally.*

 ## Setup Locally